-The Department of Occupational Therapy at Nova Southeastern University complies with ACOTE standards for Level I and Level II fieldwork experiences, as well as for the doctoral experiential component (doctoral capstone) and the OTD curriculum.
+The Department of Occupational Therapy at Nova Southeastern University complies with ACOTE standards for the doctoral experiential component (doctoral capstone) and the OTD curriculum.

 Role of the Mentor

 The mentor is an invaluable contributor to the NSU OTD education process.
 Supervision by the primary mentor includes, but is not limited to: